 To bridle a demon-possessed steed

-The poet does not hesitate in the demonic, satanic character of the events in Russia, moreover, he sees a certain historical logics in it, and in the subtitle of the poem "The possessed one" he writes such words: "It was like this and it will be like this".
-And there is no reason to argue it:
+The poet does not hesitate to portray the demonic, satanic character of the events in Russia; moreover, he sees a certain historical logic in it.
+And in the subtitle of the poem "The possessed one" he writes such words: "It was like this and it will be like this".
+And there is no reason to argue about it:

 From of old it was so,